-Source Versions - documents provided in English and French by the International Contractors.
+Source Versions - documents provided in English (and, for some documents, French) by the international contractors.

 Target Cluster Size - the number of students that are to be sampled from schools where not all students are to be included in the sample.